-(v) 2021 primarily includes legal settlements, gains and losses on the sale of long-term assets, and other miscellaneous expenses.
-2020 primarily includes insurance settlements, gains and losses on sale of long-term assets and gains and losses on equity investments.
+(iv) 2022 primarily includes legal settlements, gains and losses on investments, gains and losses on the sale of long-term assets, and other miscellaneous expenses.
+2021 primarily includes legal settlements, gains and losses on the sale of long-term assets, and other miscellaneous expenses.